WarrenLab/agptools/docs/index.md

 '-'.

 agptools is a suite of scripts for performing edits to an AGP file during this manual curation stage of genome assembly.
-It contains modules for operations you might want to perform on an agp file, like splitting a contig or scaffold into multiple pieces, joining various scaffolds together into a superscaffold, reverse-complementing a piece of a scaffold, transforming a bed file from contig into scaffold coordinates, and removing or renaming scaffolds.
-Each of these use cases is explained in depth in the manual.

 ## Installation
 I'll get this on PyPI soon so that you can install this with one command